Government / Political Science Department

 - MATH 1342 Elementary Statistical Methods

 Collin offers several courses that take unique approaches to the study of politics.
-These include:
+These include the following courses:

 Texas Government Honors Course (GOVT 2306.S7H)

-Spring 2019 Learning Community: “The Good, the Bad, and the Ugly—Texas History and Politics”
+-Spring 2020 Learning Community: “The Good, the Bad, and the Ugly—Texas History and

 Join Professor of Political Science, Dr. Michael McConachie, and Professor of History, Dr. Adrienne Caughfield, in this exciting learning community that combines Texas History and Government.
 This course will examine the history of Texas with an emphasis on politics in colonial Texas, the Lone Star Republic, and a state in both the United States and the Confederacy.
 Some of the questions to be explored include: Who have been and who are the key policy-makers, government institutions, and political actors that shaped Texas into what it is today?
 What key issues and challenges have existed and continue to exist?